emcdo411/aeristo-case-study/README.md

 This repository contains a case study and R-based data visualizations exploring chemical engineering projects for luxury leather seats used in high-end automobiles, such as those by Bentley, Rolls-Royce, and Mercedes-Benz.
 Prepared by Maurice McDonald, Data Viz Storyteller and US Army Veteran, for Aeristo, a leader in premium leather goods, this study highlights innovative processes, sustainable materials, and performance enhancements tailored for the luxury automotive industry.
 The included R scripts and Shiny app enable chemical engineers to analyze and optimize leather production processes.
 Table of Contents

 Introduction
 Industry Context
 Chemical Engineering Projects
-1. Eco-Friendly Tanning with Bio-Based Agents
+Eco-Friendly Tanning with Bio-Based Agents
-2. Smart Leather with Embedded Sensors
+Smart Leather with Embedded Sensors
-3. Nano-Coatings for Enhanced Durability
+Nano-Coatings for Enhanced Durability

 Tech Stack
 Implementation Strategy
 Why These Projects Stand Out
+Why This Matters
 R Shiny App: Leather Process Optimization Dashboard Repository Usage
 Conclusion
 References
 Author

 Introduction
 Luxury leather seats define the interiors of high-end automobiles, blending aesthetics, comfort, and durability.
 Chemical engineers are critical in advancing leather production through sustainable processes and innovative materials.
 This case study, prepared for Aeristo, presents three projects: